Programme: Wednesday 1 July 2026

 Pickleball is a paddle sport that combines elements of tennis, badminton and ping‑pong.

-Short Green Bowls 2
+Short Lawn Bowls 2

 3 - 4pm